About the ISSP Program

 For more information, please review the ISSP Options table.

-While the students do not get paid for the execution of the projects, there is a $500 (+tax) Administration Fee for each selected project.
-An invoice will be sent to the sponsor of each of the selected projects for this fee, which is payable at the end of the term.
+While the students do not get paid for the execution of the projects, there is a $500 (+tax) Participation Fee for each selected project.
+An invoice will be sent to the sponsor of each of the selected projects for this fee.
 In the event multiple projects by the same sponsor are selected, or a project is worked on in multiple terms, $500 will be charged per project, per term.

-Fees will be waived for projects done for charity or not-for-profit organizations (Charity organization registration number or offiicial NPO status will be required).
+Fees will be waived for projects done for charity or not-for-profit organizations (Charity organization registration number or official NPO status will be required).